sa-artea/VVG-Letters-Scrapy/README.md

 4. Check the current gallery's dataframe description.
 5. Scrap the basic description data for each gallery's objects.
 6. Recover the download link to the image of each gallery's objects.
-7. Sets the boolean flag to know if each of the object's image is available in the local directory.
+7. Sets a boolean flag for each available image is available in the local directory.
-8. Scrap the search tags related to each gallery's objects.
+8. Scrap the search-tags related to each gallery's objects.
-9. Scrap the museum's Collection-Data related to each gallery's objects.
+9. Scrap the museum's Object-Data related to each gallery's objects.
 10. Scrap the related work of each of the gallery's objects.
-11. Transform each available image into a numpy array with CV2. #TODO
+11. Export each available image into RGB and B&W images.
 12. Export all available data from the dataframe to JSON files in the local directory.
-13. Full automatic script to execute a sequence of steps [3, 5, 6, 8, 9, 10, 11,
-    12] #TODO
+13. Full automatic execution from step 5 to step 12.

-Originaly developed for the final project for the tittle of Digital humanities Msc. degree between 2019 - 2021.
+Originaly developed for the final project for the tittle of Digital humanities Msc. degree between 2020 - 2021.

 The code was refactored and commented for the official and final presentation for the 2020/2021 project of the Uniandes Digital Humanities graduate program.